 04.02 Cause (Causal) Analysis or Evaluation

 A process or method of trying to determine what may be responsible for a performance issue, problem, or condition.
-Two primary causal analyss types into which most methods fall are the ACE and the Root Cause Analysis (RCA).
+Two primary causal analysis types into which most methods fall are the ACE and the Root Cause Analysis (RCA).

 04.03 Cause (Causal Factor)